Your people will change.

 Your people may also change if you are an entrepreneur.
 A mentor, partner, or even your ideal customer/client may begin to look different as both you & your business evolve.
 Again, this is to be expected as it is an inherent aspect of every business.

-We cannot force ourselves to remain in relationships which no longer serve us.
+We cannot force ourselves to remain in relationships that no longer serve us.

 We desire fulfilling & meaningful bonds with those people who fan our soul's flame.